To book Priya Lakhani OBE please contact your JLA Agent.

 After giving up a career in law to pursue a dream of running her own business, Priya built and sold a successful food brand.
 She then established a social enterprise before starting a tech company that brings together AI and education in order to understand how students learn and provide educators with an insight into how to create personalised education.
 She tackles themes including what innovation means and how to embed it into a culture, how leaders need to be adaptable especially in times of crisis, and why keeping values at the core of what you do is the best strategy for success.
 Priya serves as a non-Exec DCMS board member and regularly contributes to BBC News.

-Priya Lakhani is an entrepreneur, who has founded a food business, a social enterprise, and now leads a company developing the latest artificial intelligence and big data technology to understand how the brain learns, for use in the education sector.
+Priya Lakhani is a serial entrepreneur who has founded a food business, a social enterprise, and now leads a company developing the latest artificial intelligence and big data technology to understand how the brain learns, for use in the education sector.

-Priya’s next business was Century Tech, a company bringing together AI, neuroscience and education.
-Century Tech’s aim is to measure and simulate brain responses to tuition, analyse what works for whom and how, and ultimately produce personalised learning.
+Priya’s next business, CENTURY Tech, is a company bringing together AI, neuroscience and education.
+CENTURY’s aim is to measure and simulate brain responses to tuition and instruction, analyse what works for whom and how, and ultimately produce personalised learning.
 By understanding how the brain learns and responds, educators can receive real-time insights, tailoring the learning experience and improving student performance.

-In presentations, Priya looks at the cutting-edge work her company are carrying out, and the lessons for training and education and as well as companies seeking to innovate and emulate the startup ethos.
+In presentations, Priya looks at the cutting-edge work her company is carrying out, and the lessons for training and education, as well as companies seeking to innovate and emulate the startup ethos.
 She speaks about her entrepreneurial experiences, especially as a non-technical person running a tech business, and looks at what innovation is and how to embed it into a culture.
-She also tackles diversity, talent and culture within organisations, looking at how companies need to be adaptable in times of crisis and always keep their values central to everything they do.
+She also tackles leadership, diversity, talent and culture within organisations, looking at how companies need to be adaptable in times of crisis and always keep their values central to everything they do.